 Auditor-General Report on Financial Performance 2020/21 competitive bids, as required by supply chain management (SCM) regulation 19(a).
-Note: The report's status is supplied by the Auditor - General and ranges from

-Note: The report's status is supplied by the Auditor - General and ranges from unqualified (at best); to unqualified with other matters specified; qualified; adverse; and disclaimed (at
+Note: The report's status is supplied by the Auditor - General and ranges from unqualified (at best); to unqualified with other matters specified; qualified; adverse; and disclaimed (at worse) T6.1.1

+worse) 10.1.1

-Auditor-General Report on Service Delivery Performance 2018/19
+uditor-General Report on Service Delivery Performance 2018/19

+Audit Report status: Unqualified

+Non-Compliance Issues Remedial Action Taken

+No material findings on the usefulness

+and reliability of the reported

+performance information for the

+following development priority:

+1.0.

-Audit Report status: Unqualified Non-Compliance Issues Remedial Action Taken No material findings on the usefulness and reliability of the reported performance information for the following development priority: KPA 2: Basic Services & Infrastructure Planning Unqualified
+KPA 2: Basic Services & Infrastructure Unqualified

+Planning